Treating Bipolar Disorder

 Start Your Recovery

 Admitting there is a problem is often the first step to getting help.
-We will work to assist our patients in identifying and understanding the bipolar or BPD diagnosis, with an emphasis on building a network of support that can serve a critical role once an individual leaves our facility.
+We will work to assist our patients in identifying and understanding the bipolar diagnosis, with an emphasis on building a network of support that can serve a critical role once an individual leaves our facility.
 This network extends beyond treatment, and our team will reach out to our alumni to offer support in their final stages of recovery.